magpieimdev/checkout-session-samples/README.md

 - [HTML + Vanilla JavaScript](client/html)
 - [React](client/react-cra)

-The demo is running in test mode -- use `4242 4242 4242 4242` as a test card number with any CVC + future expiration date.
+~~The demo is running in test mode -- use `4242 4242 4242 4242` as a test card number with any CVC + future expiration date.~~

+The demo is currently running in live mode while test environment is still under development.

+#### Cards

+Use actual card number, expiry and CVC for testing.

+#### Wallets (Gcash, Paymaya, Alipay, Wechat Pay, etc.)

+Use live wallet account for testing.

+#### Banks (BPI, BDO, Metrobank, Unionbank, etc.)

+Use live bank account for testing.

-Read more about testing on Magpie at https://magpie.im/documentation/#section/Test-Cards.
+Read more about testing on Magpie at https://developer.magpie.im.

 ## Features

 - 🔒 Built-in dynamic 3D Secure (ready for SCA)
 - 🧾💵 Support for various payment methods.
-See the [docs](https://gist.github.com/domdanao/f922ba3a8c5065de02ce933322852532) for details.
+See the [docs](https://developer.magpie.im/docs/checkout_guide/) for details.
 - 🍨 HTML + Vanilla JavaScript as well as ⚛️ React clients

-For more features see the [Checkout documentation](https://gist.github.com/domdanao/f922ba3a8c5065de02ce933322852532).
+For more features see the [Checkout documentation](https://developer.magpie.im/docs/checkout_guide/).

 <!-- prettier-ignore -->
 |     | ✅